anthonymansur/slate/source/index.html.md

 # Introduction

-Welcome to the Slay Beauty Pass API.
+Welcome to the Slay Beauty Pass Public API.
 You can use our API to access Slay API endpoints, which can get and update information from our database.

 We currently only have language bindings in shell and Javascript.
 You can view code examples in the dark area to the right.